 On the other hand, pH levels below 7.2 tend to burn eyes: Much lower pH levels of 6.8 and below may also cause damage to metal parts, especially on pool heaters made with copper parts in them.

 If your pool water is full of copper components higher than 0.02 ppm for any reason; maintaining pH at the levels of 7.3 to 7.4 is recommended to take care of the copper contents in the pool water.

-Moreover, you can use sodium bisulfate or muriatic acid to lower pH level if it goes beyond the normal required range.
+On the other hand, you can use sodium bisulfate, which is also known as pH Reducer, or muriatic acid to lower pH level if it goes beyond the normal required range.

 Some pH control chemicals have potential problems and may affect the functionality of other important chemicals, especial total alkalinity; and you need to be careful when selecting pH control chemicals.

 Chlorine is one of the most important pool chemicals you need for your pool.
 Chlorine test is very important and needs to be done at least once or twice a day.
 There are two types of chlorine: Free chlorine and Combined chlorine.
 Total chlorine is Free plus Combined chlorine.

 If you need to keep a good balance of your pool water and chlorine, free chlorine is the most important chemical to be tested daily and maintained within the required range.

 However, if you are using saltwater chlorine generator (SWG), you may test for free chlorine after every two days since chlorine is automatically tested and added by chlorine generator.

 Free chlorine is consumed a lot by direct sunlight and when killing organic matters in the pool.
 Allowing free chlorine to go much lower will lead to pool algae thriving in the pool, and you don't want to go through the frustrating process of removing pool algae.